SalesforceCommerceCloud/b2c-crm-sync/README.md

 > The 'base' scratchOrg profile supports Accounts and Contacts.
 The 'personaccounts' scratchOrg profile supports PersonAccounts.
 The 'base' profile will be defaulted if an unrecognized value exists.

+:warning: We use the orgProfile to identify if you're deploying to a Salesforce Org supporting Accounts and Contacts or PersonAccounts.  scratchOrg and non-scratchOrg deployments both leverage this information.
+Please make sure that you specify the appropriate contactModel before proceeding. &nbsp; :warning:

 #### List the Available Salesforce Orgs
 5. List your supported Salesforce DevHubs, scratchOrgs, and their connected status.
 You can use this command to verify that your DevHub is available.